nlina-0/portfolio-2024/README.md

 ![menu page for mobile display](docs/mobile_menu.png)

 - During mobile display mode, when the hamburger icon is clicked, the user will be directed to a new page clearly displaying all options to navigate to.
-- The **X** button at the top left of the page, created using css, will return user to the previous page.
+- The **X** button at the top left of the page (created using css) will return user to the previous page.

 <br></br>